© All Rights Reserved mohn

 In the second half of 19th century, the ‘New Reform’ brought substantial changes to the political and administrative running of Andorra.
 The creation of the Executive Council in 1981 was the first step towards reforming the Principality of Andorra, this was followed by widespread calls for a written Constitution to be drafted.
 14 March 1993 was a historic day, which saw the ratification of the first written Constitution of Andorra.
 This transformed the Principality into an independent state and redefined the powers attributed to its representative institutions.

 Andorra shares international borders with France and Spain and Andorra's surface area is just 468 square kilometres, making it one of the smallest countries anywhere in Europe or the world.
-As it is located in the eastern Pyrenees mountain range, Andorra consists mainly of rugged mountains of an average height of almost 2,000 meters above se level.
+As it is located in the eastern Pyrenees mountain range, Andorra consists mainly of rugged mountains of an average height of almost 2,000 metres above se level.
 The highest mountain in the country is the Coma Pedrosa at 2,946 metres.
 Three narrow valleys dissect the mountainous terrain, eventually combining to form one main waterway, the Valira River, which flows into Spain (at Andorra's lowest point, still 870 metres above sea level).

 Andorra consists of 7 municipalities, known as communes.

 Andorra revolves around the capital city Andorra la Vella, which is one big shopping facility and actually the least attractive part of the country.

 Coma Pedrosa, also known as Mount Pedrosa, is the highest point in Andorra.
 This beautiful mountain is a great climb in the Pyrenees.
 It rises to 2,942 metres (9,665 feet), which makes it a tough climb that is not technically difficult.
 There are several mountain lakes and tarns can be found on the slopes of this wonderful mountain.